yojoecapital/notes/Cloud Digital Leader with Google Cloud/1 Digital Transformation with Google Cloud/1 Why Cloud Technology is Transforming Business.md

 ### 2 Private Cloud

-- dedicated to a single organizationan
+- dedicated to a single organization
 - a.k.a. *single-tenant* or *corporate cloud*
-- organizations will usually have to do the same mainatance for a private cloud as on-prem
+- organizations will usually have to do the same maintenance for a private cloud as on-prem
 - usually hosted in
   - 3rd party co-location facility
   - own data center